Katherine E Sorrels

 Katherine Sorrels is an Associate Professor of History, Affiliate Faculty in Judaic Studies, and Chair of the Taft Health Humanities Research Group at the University of Cincinnati.
-Her research interests are in modern European and North American Jewish history.
-Specifically, I work on twentieth-century Jewish internationalism, the history of medicine, and disability history.
-I'm also involved in a number of digital and public humanities projects.
-I teach on Migration and the Refguee Experience, Immigration in World History, Nazi Germany and the Holocaust, Nazi Medicine, Sceintific Racism, Holocaust History and New Media, Modern European Historiography, History of Health and Medicine, and Disability History.
+Her research interests are in modern European and North American Jewish history, the history of medicine, and disability history.
+She is also involved in a number of digital and public humanities projects.
+She teaches on Migration and the Refugee Experience, Immigration in World History, Nazi Germany and the Holocaust, Nazi Medicine, Scientific Racism, Holocaust History and New Media, Modern European Historiography, History of Health and Medicine, and Disability History.

 Ph.D.: University of Pittsburgh 2009 (History; Concentrations: Jewish History, Modern Europe, History of Ideas)

 M.A.: Central European University Budapest, 2000 (History)

 08-2021 -05-2022 Charles Phelps Taft Research Center, University of Cincinnati, Academic Year Writing Fellowship

 08-2021 TOME Award (Toward an Open Access Monograph Ecosystem)